vic-lee/order-matching-engine/readme.md

 ## Testing the APIs

 The tests of this program is written using python's `unittest` framework.
-Tests on GET, POST, and the matching process are written. `test_order_classes.py` defines the base test class for testing orders. `test_order_data.py` contains test data for different test cases in test files.
+Tests on GET, POST, and the matching process are written.
+Specifically, `test_order_classes.py` defines the base test class for testing orders. `test_order_data.py` contains test data for different test cases in test files.
+The other `test_order_*` files are test files.

 The structure of the tests is reproduced below: